Kafr Qasim massacre: Massacre

 The new curfew regulations were imposed in the absence of the laborers, who were at work and unaware of the new rules.
 At 4.30 p.m., the mukhtar (mayor) of Kafr Qasim was informed of the new time.
 He asked what would happen to the about 400 villagers working outside the village in the fields that were not aware of the new time.
 An officer assured him that they would be taken care of.
 When word of the curfew change was sent, most returned immediately, but others did not.

 Between 5 p.m. and 6:30 p.m., in nine separate shooting incidents, the platoon led by Lt.
 Gabriel Dahan that was stationed in Kafr Qasim all together killed nineteen men, six women, ten teenage boys (age 14–17), six girls (age 12–15), and seven young boys (age 8–13), who did not make it home before curfew.
 One survivor, Jamal Farij, recalls arriving at the entrance to the village in a truck with 28 passengers:

 'We talked to them.
 We asked if they wanted our identity cards.
 They didn't.
 Suddenly one of them said, 'Cut them down' – and they opened fire on us like a flood.'

 One Israeli soldier, Shalom Ofer, later admitted: 'We acted like Germans, automatically, we didn't think', but never expressed remorse or regret for his actions.

 The many injured were left unattended, and could not be succoured by their families because of the 24-hour curfew.
 The dead were collected and buried in a mass grave by Arabs, taken for that purpose, from the nearby village of Jaljuliya.
 When the curfew ended, the wounded were picked up from the streets and trucked to hospitals.

 No villagers in other villages under Shadmi's control were shot, because local commanders gave direct orders to disobey Shadmi's and Malinki's orders by holding fire.
-Also, among the platoons stationed in Kafr Qasim itself, only the one led by Dahan actually opened fire.
+For example, Yehuda Frankental who, on his own initiative, refused Shadmi's orders.
+Jaim Levi, however, did not directly refuse orders but allowed his platoon commanders to exercise their own moral judgement.